ipitio/closure/README.md

 ### Configuration

+Move everything in `examples/` out to the parent directory.
 The files to edit are:

 - `netplan/{open,closed}.yml`: network config when the VPN is down or up, respectively
 - `env.sh`: environment variables for the scripts